Memphis Brooks Museum of Art: Overton Park complex

 The facility consists of 29 galleries, art classrooms, a print study room with over 4,500 works of art on paper, a research library with over 5,000 volumes, and an auditorium.
 The collection has over ten thousand works of art, including paintings, sculptures, drawings, prints, photographs, and examples of the decorative arts.
 Of particular note are the Samuel H. Kress Collection of Renaissance and Baroque paintings, the Hugo N. Dixon Collection of Impressionist paintings, the Levy Collection of American prints, the Goodman Book Collection, and the Goodheart Collection of Carl Gutherz paintings, drawings, and archival material.
+The Brooks facilities also include the Brooks Museum Store, Cafe Brooks by City + State, the Holly Court garden, and a grand terrace that overlooks the greens and trees of Overton Park.

+Downtown museum

+As of 2024, a new adjunct building is under construction in downtown Memphis.
+The design team included architectural firm Herzog & de Meuron.
+The "downtown" museum is slated to open in late 2025.
+The facility will include a public courtyard, a theater, galleries, and spaces from which to view the Mississippi River.

 Permanent collection

 Paintings in the permanent collection include works by Italian Renaissance, Baroque, Impressionist, and 20th-century artists.
 The Kress Collection is one of numerous collections of paintings distributed by this philanthropist among American museums.
 The Brooks also has a fine collection of English portraits, including works by Gainsborough, Reynolds, Lawrence, and Romney.
 There are impressionist works by Camille Pissarro, Renoir, and many American impressionists: Winslow Homer, Thomas Hart Benton, Childe Hassam, and Robert Henri.
 The contemporary collection includes paintings by Kenneth Noland, Robert Motherwell, Mark Kostabi and Nancy Graves, plus the nationally known Memphis artist Carroll Cloar.

 The Brooks Museum also conserves a selection of 19th and 20th century sculpture and decorative arts, including furniture and textiles.